 The LTC would create a toxic triangle, The whole route fails against World Health Organization (WHO) standards for PM2.5 (tiny particulates like brake dust, tyre wear, road wear etc).
 These particles are so tiny they can get into your bloodstream, and pose a serious risk to our health, as well as to nature.
 Some people don’t seem to realise that Electric Vehicles emit PM2.5 too, just one reason why they are not the panacea that some suggest.

-It would destroy homes, lives, health, greenbelt, woodlands (including ancient woodland), agricultural land (including grade 1 listed), solar farms, wildlife and habitats, countryside (including an Area of Natural Beauty), the environment (over 5 million tonnes of carbon emissions), communities, and so much more.
+It would destroy homes, lives, health, greenbelt, woodlands (including ancient woodland), agricultural land (including grade 1 listed), solar farms, wildlife and habitats, countryside (including an Area of Outstanding Natural Beauty), the environment (around 6.6 million tonnes of carbon emissions), communities, and so much more.

 In short, we believe that the facts show that the proposed Lower Thames crossing is simply not fit for purpose.

 We will add links to more facts and info as they are added to the site, so do watch this space.

 TCAG A-Z of LTC – click here